 - Clinical agencies may require criminal background checks.
 This may be prior to admission or following admission.
 These are conducted at the student’s expense.

 - Students admitted to the School of Nursing are required to comply with the Alabama Infected Health Care Worker Management Act.
 This legislation mandates that any health care worker infected with human immunodeficiency virus (HIV) or the hepatitis B virus (HBV) who performs invasive procedures shall notify the State Health Officer, or his or her designee, of the infection.

-- If a student fails two nursing courses, or is dismissed from another school, the student is not eligible to attend the University of Mobile School of Nursing.
+- If a student fails two nursing courses at another school; the student is not eligible to attend the University of Mobile School of Nursing.